Dlloyd0608/webly/README.md

    - Integration with CRM or marketing tools?

 answer:
--- No form submission is this phase-1
+-- No form submission is phase-1
-Note, the general idea is to generate mockups and with static sample data including error conditions.
+Note, the general idea for phase-1 is to generate mockups with static sample data including error conditions.

 4. **Current vs. Target State**: The phase 3 PDF shows the current implementation is "partially refactored" and "unstable."
 Should the reorganized outline: